 1. Give gratitude.

-There’s a small box here to jot a short note about whatever you’re feeling particularly grateful for today.
-A daily practice of feeling gratitude for what you already have, brings more good stuff into your life.
+Jot a short note about whatever you’re feeling particularly grateful for today.
+A daily practice of feeling gratitude for what you already have brings more good stuff into your life.
 Really!

 2. Choose your feelings.

 We spend too much time thinking of what we have to do and not enough on how we want to feel when we’re doing it.
 Write three words that best describe how you’d like to feel today.
 If your day ahead is jam packed, you might choose to feel: Calm.
 Peaceful.
 Mindful.
 With those desired feelings guiding your day, you’ll get it done in a better frame of mind.
 For a family day at home, you may choose to feel: Connected.
 Present.
 Playful.
 Is someone in your life driving you nuts?
 You might want to feel: Patient.
 Loving.
 Kind.
 I often choose the word FLOW as I know that when I approach my to-dos with a sense of flow, it all feels more effortless.

 3. Schedule in events and prepare for success.

 Refer to your calendar and jot down where you have to be today and when.
 What can you do to make it all go smoothly?
 Do you need to take snacks and a swimming bag for the lesson, forms to the appointment, retainer to the orthodontist, eco bags to the supermarket?
 Park it all by the front door so you’re not flying around last-minute.
 Leave some gaps so you can slot in some other things . . .
 Could you prep dinner earlier?
 Run an errand on the way to school?
 Use this valuable space to prepare for a successful day!